dailymotion/vast-client-js/README.md

 ### VASTClient

-If you need to fetch and parse VAST documents, you can use the **VASTClient**:
+If you need to fetch and parse VAST documents, you can use the `get` method from the **VASTClient**:

 ```javascript
 import { VASTClient } from '@dailymotion/vast-client'